-All Carnegie Unit courses offered by Oakbrook will be designated and weighted as College Preparatory, Honors, or Advanced Placement.
-Students will be encouraged to pursue Honors level work based on standardized test scores, academic performance (minimum B average), and a teacher recommendation.
-The rigor of the honors curriculum will prepare students for the opportunity to select Advanced Placement courses in their Junior and Senior years.
-Students will need to maintain a B average in order to remain in honors classes.
+All Carnegie unit courses offered by Oakbrook will be designated and weighted as College Preparatory, Honors, or Advanced Placement.
+Students will be encouraged to pursue Honors level work based on standardized test scores, academic performance (minimum 85 average), and a teacher recommendation.
+The rigor of the honors curriculum will prepare students for the opportunity to select AP courses.
+Students will need to maintain an 85 average in order to remain in honors classes.
+Students must be enrolled at Oakbrook since 9th grade to be included in our rank.
+Student rank is released for scholarship purposes and to colleges after graduation.